 Scheduling: Each student entitled to transportation will be assigned a specific bus route and bus stop for the school year.
-Students will not be permitted to use any other route or stop without permission from the Transportation Supervisor or designee or, in emergency cases, from the building Principal.
+Students will not be permitted to use any other route or stop without permission from the Transportation Supervisor or designee.

-Schedule changes: If it is necessary to change a student's assigned bus schedule, a Request for Busing Change Form must be completed by the parent or guardian and received by the Transportation Supervisor or designee no later than one week prior to the requested date of the change.
-These forms are available at each school office or at the bus garage.
-Within 3 days of receiving the change request form, the Transportation Supervisor or designee will approve or deny each request.
+Schedule changes: If it is necessary to change a student's assigned bus schedule, a Request for Alternate Busing Form must be completed by the parent or guardian and received by the Transportation Department no later than one week prior to the requested date of the change.
+These forms are available at each school office, at the bus garage or on the Fowlervilleschools.org website.